abelcastilloavant/csmpi/README.md

 devtools::install_github("abelcastilloavant/csmpi")
 ```

+This package is designed to easily support a wide range of cloud interfaces and storage formats.
-This package supports AWS S3 storage using either `s3cmd` or the `aws` command line tool.
-There are
+As of v0.1.0, this package supports AWS S3 storage using either `s3cmd` or the `aws` command line tool.
-convenience wrappers based on the cloud interface chosen, which take a choice of storage format as
+There are convenience wrappers based on the cloud interface chosen, which take a choice of storage
-a parameter.

-This package also supports a variety of storage formats, including RDS, json, and CSV.
+format as a parameter.
+As of v0.1.0, this package also supports a variety of storage formats,
+including RDS, json, and CSV.

 Here's an example of using `s3cmd` to store `iris` at a flat file using `s3cmd`:
 ```r